kubearmor/KubeArmor/contribution/contribution_guide.md

 2. Clone the repository

-   Now, it is time to get the code on your machine.
-In your machine, please run the following command.
+   Now clone Kubearmor locally into your dev environment.

    ```text
     $ git clone https://github.com/[your GitHub ID]/KubeArmor
    ```

-   Then, you will get the full code of KubeArmor in your machine.
+   This will clone a copy of Kubearmor installed in your dev environment.

 3. Make changes